 E-Sims will be issued as standard sim cards with the smartphones and will be compatible with all telecom operators.
-The E-SIM will work like the traditional Sim but will be embedded in the smartphone itself.
+The E-SIM will work like the traditional Sim but will come as part of the smartphone itself.

-GSMA is the global body which represents the telecom operators through out the world and work for the standardization , advancement and promotion of the GSM mobile telephone system.
+Notably, the GSMA is the global body which represents the telecom operators through out the world and work for the standardization , advancement and promotion of the GSM mobile telephone system.

 Besides, it will give more freedom to the subscribers to choose the telecom operator of their choice without the need for swapping sim cards or mobiles.

-The E-Sim offers more convenience to the smartphone users with ease of porting out from one telecom operator to the other without need of getting a new physical sim card.
+The E-Sim offers more convenience to the smartphone users with ease of porting out from one telecom operator to the other without the need of getting a new physical sim card.

 Anne Bouverot, chief executive of the GSMA, said all parties were heading towards an agreement for the “common architecture”.
-However it may take time to finalize the architecture for the sim cards and also to align the mobile operators to come to a joint conclusion.
+However, it may take time to finalize the architecture for the sim cards and also to align the mobile operators to come to a joint conclusion.